ni/nimi-python/docs/nidcpower/functions.rst

     Performs the device self-test routine and returns the test result(s).
     Calling this method implicitly calls the :py:meth:`nidcpower.Session.reset` method.

-    When calling :py:meth:`nidcpower.Session._self_test` with the PXIe-4162/4163, specify all channels of your PXIe-4162/4163 with the channels input of :py:meth:`nidcpower.Session._initialize_with_channels`.
+    When calling :py:meth:`nidcpower.Session.self_test` with the PXIe-4162/4163, specify all channels of your PXIe-4162/4163 with the channels input of :py:meth:`nidcpower.Session.__init__`.
 You cannot self test a subset of PXIe-4162/4163 channels.

     Raises `SelfTestError` on self test failure.
 Properties on exception object: